Luke-ebbis/neuralplexer-workflow/README.md

 └── test.json
 ```

 This will make a folder in `results/data/<jobname>` with each job in it.
+Right
+now, the token limit seems to be 600 amino acid residues.
+At this point, the
+graphical card runs out of memory.

 * `pixi run make` runs the full workflow.
 You can supply arguments to